Conductive metal−organic frameworks

-Conductive metal−organic frameworks are a class of metal–organic frameworks with intrinsic ability of electronic conduction.
-Metal ions and organic linker self-assemble to form a framework which can be 1D/2D/3D in connectivity.
-The first conductive MOF, Cu[Cu(2,3-pyrazinedithiol)2] was described in 2009 and exhibited electrical conductivity of 6 × 10−4 S cm−1 at 300 K.
+Conductive metal−organic frameworks are a class of metal–organic frameworks (MOF) with intrinsic ability of electronic conduction.
+Metal ions and organic linkers assemble to form a framework that are called MOFs.
+The first conductive MOF, Cu[Cu(2,3-pyrazinedithiol)2] was described in 2009 and exhibited electrical conductivity of 6 × 10−4 S cm−1 at 300 K. The topic has attracted attention from the academic community.

 Design and structure

 The organic linkers for conductive MOFs are generally conjugated.
 2D conductive MOFs have been explored well and several studies of 3D conductive MOFs have also been reported so far.
 Single crystal structure of a 2D conductive MOF Co(HHTP) [hexahydroxytriphenylene] was reported in 2012.

-The conductivity of these materials are often tested by two probe method, i.e. a known potential is applied between two probes, the resulting current is measured, and resistance is calculated by using Ohm’s law.
+The conductivity of these materials are often tested by two probe method, i.e. a known potential is applied between two probes, the resulting current is measured, and resistance is calculated by using Ohm's law.
 A four-probe method employs two wires on the extreme are used to supply a current and the inner two wires measure the drop in potential.
 This method eliminates the effect of contact resistance.